The Girl from Tomorrow Part II: Tomorrow's End: Broadcast

-Tomorrow's End was broadcast on the Nine Network in 1992, and was later shown in the United Kingdom between 13 July 1993 and 20 August 1993.
+Tomorrow's End was broadcast on the Nine Network in 1992, and was later shown in the United Kingdom in the Tuesday and Friday afternoons 5:10 slot on BBC1 between 13 July 1993 and 20 August 1993.
+It was then repeated in the Monday afternoon 16:35 slot on BBC1 between 9th January and 27th March 1995.
+Both seasons were also broadcast on Cable/Satellite channel, The Children's Channel.

+Novelisations

+Both The Girl From Tomorrow and Tomorrow's End were novelized and published in the early 1990s by Mark Shirrefs and John Thomson.

+In 2025, Idiot Box Books ran an unsuccessful crowd funding campaign to republish and reissue the original two books along with a new novel in the series entitled A New Tomorrow to be written by the original authors.
+A second crowd funded campaign was launched in February 2026, and was successfully funded in April 2026.

 Home media

 Both The Girl from Tomorrow and The Girl from Tomorrow Part II: Tomorrow's End are also available on DVD, albeit in an edited "Telemovie" version (the whole series trimmed to movie length, halving the running time at least) and not in their original, episodic format.

 A 4-disc set containing all 12 episodes of The Girl from Tomorrow was released on 18 September 2006 (Region 0) around Australia into various retail outlets via Shock Exports.
 A 4-disc set containing all 12 episodes of The Girl from Tomorrow Part II: Tomorrow's End is also available, released in May 2007.

 All DVDs released so far have been in PAL format, and Region 0 encoded.
 Both series and the Telemovies are out of print.

 Both seasons are available to stream on Amazon Prime Video in the UK.